My Favourite Festival Diwali Essay - 100, 200, 500 Words

 Every year, I eagerly anticipate my favourite holiday, Diwali.
 It is observed in October or even early November.
 For this occasion, we have holidays from school.
 Dhanteras marks the start of Diwali festivities.
 People buy silver and gold goods as well as kitchenware on this day.
 These days, there are huge crowds in the market.
 The following day is observed as Choti Diwali or Narak Chaturdashi.
 People clean up their homes and remove excess garbage.
 During this event, it is stated that Goddess Laxmi visits our home.
 People use rangoli and beautiful lights to decorate their homes.

-Goddess Laxmi and Lord Ganesha are worshiped on the festival of Diwali.
+Goddess Laxmi and Lord Ganesha are worshipped on the festival of Diwali.
 Earthen lamps and candles are lit in the evening.
 On the night of Diwali, the entire area appears bright and luminous.
 Additionally, gifts and sweets are exchanged between people.
 Diwali is observed because Lord Rama returned to his throne on this day after spending fourteen years in exile.
 Govardhan Puja occurs the day after Diwali, and subsequently, Bhai Dooj is observed.
 Sisters pray for their brothers' safety and happiness on this day.
 Deepavali serves as a reminder of the value of peace, unity, and generational values.
 Everyone comes together to celebrate, give and receive gifts, and pray for wealth, happiness and prosperity.

 500 Words Essay on My Favourite Festival Diwali

 My favourite festival is Diwali.
 Every region of India celebrates this festival of lights.
 The Sanskrit word Deepavali, which signifies a row of lights, is where the word Diwali originates.
 Deep means "bright," while avali means "a row."
-One of the biggest festivals of Diwali is celebrated with warmth, joy, and dazzling splendor throughout South-East Asia and India.
+One of the biggest festivals of Diwali is celebrated with warmth, joy, and dazzling splendour throughout South-East Asia and India.
 People burn lamps and diyas all around their homes and workplaces to celebrate this occasion.
 It also represents the triumph of light over darkness.
 Diwali is typically celebrated in October or November, 20 days following Dussehra, as predicted by the stars.
 It is observed during the Hindu lunar month of Kartika.

 Brief History

 This festival is connected to several stories.
 One tale from northern India describes the legend of King Rama, one of the Hindu god Vishnu's avatars.
 An old epic called the Ramayana claims that Rama conquered the demon Ravana, who had abducted his wife Sita and returned to his home after spending fourteen years in exile.
 People greeted him by lighting diyas when he arrived in Ayodhya, his kingdom.
-The Hindu god Krishna is said to have rescued sixteen thousand ladies from the evil monarch Narakasura is another well-known tale from southern India.
+The Hindu god Krishna is said to have rescued sixteen thousand ladies from the evil monarch Narakasura, which is another well-known tale from southern India.
 Diwali is about the great victory of good over evil in both stories.
 Goddess Lakshmi and God Ganesh are also honoured and worshipped on Diwali.

 Significance | The Diwali festival represents the victory of good over evil, knowledge over ignorance, and right over wrong.
 It is a moment of great spiritual significance since it means illuminating our inner light and sharing it with others.

-How I Celebrate Diwali?
+How do I Celebrate Diwali?

-With my family, I visit the temple in the morning on the day of Diwali wearing new Indian traditional clothes and worship the goddess Laxmi and the god Ganesha in the evening.
+With my family, I visit the temple in the morning on the day of Diwali, wearing new Indian traditional clothes and worship the goddess Laxmi and the god Ganesha in the evening.
 We light candles and clay lamps to beautify the house after puja.
 Then, my siblings, friends, and I enjoy sparklers and firecrackers.
 Although these fireworks are bad for the environment, we attempt to celebrate Diwali wisely.
 We all eat our dinner and sweets together.
 We also celebrate Govardhan Puja and Bhai Dooj after Diwali.

 Arrangements and Celebrations

 Deepavali is a time for refreshing and reviving all of one's energies, celebrated with great faith and devotion.
-To welcome energies of riches, success, and well-being into their lives, people begin preparations for this occasion days in advance by cleaning, remodeling, and decorating their houses and places of employment with flowers, vibrant glow lights, and numerous elaborate decorations.
+To welcome energies of riches, success, and well-being into their lives, people begin preparations for this occasion days in advance by cleaning, remodelling, and decorating their houses and places of employment with flowers, vibrant glow lights, and numerous elaborate decorations.
 Family members also perform religious rituals and ignite candles and oil lamps.

 The primary festive night of Diwali falls on the night of the new moon, and celebrations often last over five days.
 Dhanteras starts off the celebration, which continues with Naraka Chaturdasi, also known as Choti Diwali, and ends with Diwali on the third day.
-The fourth day of the five-day festival is then dedicated to Diwali Padva or Govardhan Puja, and the fifth and final day is Bhai-Dhuj.
+The fourth day of the five-day festival is then dedicated to Diwali Padva or Govardhan Puja, and the fifth and final day is Bhai-Duj.
 The festival's days each have their unique importance.

 Diwali, More than just a Festival

 Among many other festivals, Diwali is my favourite.
 Because for me it is more than just a festival.
 It is a celebration of goodness.
-It reminds us of the importance of hope, and kindness.
+It reminds us of the importance of hope and kindness.
 Diwali is the festival that reminds us that goodness will always win over evil and there will always be light after darkness.
 It encourages us to reflect on our actions and gives us the strength to let go of past negativity and embrace new beginnings with positivity.

 Conclusion

 Diwali, also known as the "Festival of Lights" is a celebration of life, love and togetherness because it brings everyone together and fills our hearts with joy and happiness.
 People decorate their houses with lights and diyas and make rangolis.
-It is a five day festival.
+It is a five-day festival.
 Diwali is celebrated to mark the return of Lord Rama to Ayodhya after defeating the demon king Ravana.
 Hence, it symbolises the victory of good over evil, light over darkness and hope over despair for the people of India.

 Also, read